Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 Change `let z = sum(1, 2)` to just `sum(1, 2)`.
 Now you don't use the return value of a function, so you get a  `warning: 'Int' value is unused`.
 You can print out the return value, or just discard the value with _ = sum(1, 2). `_ =` is called the *discard pattern*, and can be used for just that, to indicate that you receive the returned value, but that you don't want to use it.
+Note: You can force Mojo to keep a value alive up to a certain point by assigning the value to the _ “discard” pattern at the point where it’s okay to destroy it (see https://docs.modular.com/mojo/manual/lifecycle/death.html)

 If a function has no return value (example ??), you could write this as `-> None`.
 In normal cases you can leave this out, and the compiler will understand this.
 But if you need to write the function type (as in higher order functions), writing `-> None` is needed.